francescostellaa/OR2_TSP/README.md

 * Execute `make` command to build the project

 ## Command line usage
-If we have a file from TSPLIB, use the following command line:
+If you have a file from TSPLIB, use the following command line:
 ```./tsp -file ../data/<filename> -time_limit <tl> -seed <seed>```

 Otherwise, if we want to use artificial data randomly generated, use the following one: